starovoitovs/river/docs/ABOUT.md

 We approximate the Nash Equilibrium using fictitious play, as in the non-constant-sum games players' individual log-payoff maximization no longer creates a perfectly antagonistic relationship where one's gain is exactly the other's loss.

+The bar plots display Hero's and Villain's mixed strategies (truncated at 0.01).

 ## Configuration Options

 ### Stack and Pot Settings